wawkadura/Projet-SI70-Covoiturage/README.md

 * [Bootstraps]
 ## Installation
 ***
-This project can be run in any device (linux, IOS, Windows) first you have to obtain the source code
+This project can be run in any device (linux, IOS, Windows).

+First you have to obtain the source code

 From a git repo :
 ```
 $ git clone https://github.com/wawkadura/Projet-SI70-Covoiturage.git